Morris Park

 Natural Features

-The park is characterized by its dense woodland and natural landscape, preserving much of the area's original ecological features.
-It includes the East and West Branches of Indian Creek, a tributary of Cobbs Creek, which runs through the park.
+Unlike many manicured city parks, Morris Park embraces its wild side with dense woodland and natural landscapes that preserve much of the area's original ecology.
+The East and West Branches of Indian Creek, a tributary of Cobbs Creek, meander through the grounds, telling silent stories of Philadelphia's industrial past when they once powered several local mills.

 Trails and Recreation